avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

 At this point, we only ask you to notice that induction is doing something interesting under the hood.
-As with all tactics, you can learn more about the induction step by reading the description that appears when you hover over it or looking it up in the `mathlib documentation <https://leanprover-community.github.io/mathlib_docs/>`_.
+As with all tactics, you can learn more about the induction tactic by reading the description that appears when you hover over it, or by looking it up in the `mathlib documentation <https://leanprover-community.github.io/mathlib_docs/>`_.
 You can also learn more about the way Lean supports reasoning about inductively defined